 BRINGING WOMEN TOGETHER TO BUILD A STRONGER COMMUNITY

-At Women United, our mission is to engage with like-minded women, learn about philanthropy, and leverage collective giving for local women and children.
+At Women United, our mission is to engage with like-minded women, learn about community needs and philanthropy, and leverage collective giving to support human services for local women and children.
 We do this through Membership, and the more you give, the more we give.

 LATEST GRANTS AWARDED

 Our grants support local women and children.
 Learn more about our most recent giving below.
 To view our entire giving history, visit our Grants Awarded page.